BaderAlshaya/Udacity_DEND/p2/README.md

 1. Event Dataset:

 Each event data is in `CSV` file format and contains metadata about a song and the artist of that song.
 The files are partitioned by date.

-- For instance:
+&nbsp;

+**For instance:**

 > `2018-11-01-events.csv`
 ```